johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ## Get An Image

-I sourced 17 images from the web of Ted Lasso and put them in an S3 bucket.
+I sourced 17 images of Ted Lasso from the Google Image Search and put them in an S3 bucket.
 This function picks a random one.

 ```go
 const (